Michael Walzer: Work

 Walzer is usually identified as one of the leading proponents of the communitarian position in political theory, along with Alasdair MacIntyre and Michael J. Sandel.
 Like Sandel and MacIntyre, Walzer is not completely comfortable with this label.
 However, he has long argued that political theory must be grounded in the traditions and culture of particular societies, and has long opposed what he sees to be the excessive abstraction of political philosophy.

 His most important intellectual contributions include Just and Unjust Wars (1977), a revitalization of just war theory that insists on the importance of "ethics" in wartime while eschewing pacifism; the theory of "complex equality", which holds that the metric of just equality is not some single material or moral good, but rather that egalitarian justice demands that each good be distributed according to its social meaning, and that no good (like money or political power) be allowed to dominate or distort the distribution of goods in other spheres; and an argument that justice is primarily a moral standard within particular nations and societies, not one that can be developed in a universalized abstraction.

 In On Toleration, he describes various examples of (and approaches to) toleration in various settings, including multinational empires such as Rome; nations in past and current-day international society; "consociations" such as Switzerland; nation-states such as France; and immigrant societies such as the United States.
 He concludes by describing a "post-modern" view, in which cultures within an immigrant nation have blended and inter-married to the extent that toleration becomes an intra-familial affair.

 Employment

 Walzer was first employed in 1962 in the politics department at Princeton University.
 He stayed there until 1966, when he moved to the government department at Harvard.
 He taught at Harvard until 1980, when he became a permanent faculty member in the School of Social Science at the Institute for Advanced Study.

 In 1971, Walzer taught a semester-long course at Harvard with Robert Nozick called "Capitalism and Socialism".
 The course was a debate between the two philosophers: Nozick's side is delineated in Anarchy, State, and Utopia (1974), and Walzer's side is expressed in his Spheres of Justice (1983), in which he argues for "complex equality".

-Walzer is a member of the editorial board of the Jewish Review of Books and an Advisory Editor at Fathom.

 Awards and honors

-In April 2008, Walzer received the prestigious Spinoza Lens, a bi-annual prize for ethics in the Netherlands.
+In April 2008, Walzer received the prestigious Spinoza Lens, a biennial prize for ethics in the Netherlands.
 He has also been honoured with an emeritus professorship at the prestigious Institute for Advanced Study.
 He was elected to a Fellowship of the American Academy of Arts & Sciences in 1971, a member of the American Philosophical Society in 1990, and to a Corresponding Fellowship of the British Academy in 2016.